 Gaps, Crowding, and Crooked Teeth

-There are two main cosmetic dentistry approaches to gaps, crowding, and crooked teeth.
+There are two cosmetic dentistry approaches to gaps, crowding, and crooked teeth.
 First, teeth can be reshaped to be straight.
 This uses porcelain veneers and/or dental crowns.
 This is recommended when the problem is localized (just one gap, or a few crowded teeth), when there are other tooth problems (such as small or discolored teeth), or when you want the problem fixed in a short time frame (about a month, as opposed to six months or a year).
-For gaps around the gum line, described as black triangles, BioClear is a new technique that is a great alternative.
+For gaps around the gum, described as black triangles, BioClear is a new technique that is a great alternative.

-Cosmetic dentistry has three main options for replacing one or more missing teeth: dentures, dental bridges, and dental implants.
+Cosmetic dentistry has options for replacing one or more missing teeth: dentures, dental bridges, and dental implants.
 Dental implants are the best option available, giving the best functional and cosmetic results in most situations.

 Neuromuscular Dentistry Supports Cosmetic Dentistry

 Your cosmetic dentist should also be an expert in neuromuscular dentistry.
 That’s because every time restoration is placed, it has the potential to modify your bite.
 If a restoration like a porcelain crown or dental implant modifies your bite, the restoration or some of your natural teeth can be subjected to excessive force, which can damage them.
 A poorly placed restoration can even increase your risk of developing temporomandibular joint disorders (TMJ).

 A neuromuscular dentist has the ability to predict these changes so that they can be avoided.
-They have the tools to measure bite force to ensure your bite remains the same as before (or is improved).
+They have the tools to measure bite force to ensure your bite is the same as before (or is improved).
 Among these tools is T-Scan, which can digitally measure the force of your bite at all points.
 T-Scan can tell whether any tooth is being subjected to excessive force.
 Because measurements are made in real time, it can even determine whether one of your teeth experiences a damaging but transient load.
 By taking these measurements, neuromuscular dentists preserve your bite and your restorations.